Credit Cards Credit Card Basics

 Are the fees worth it?

-The apps listed above all charge fees to use a credit card.
+Venmo, Cash App, and PayPal all charge fees to use a credit card.
+While normally it’s great to earn rewards by using credit, it’s not necessarily worth it in this case.
 Before paying your friend with a credit card, consider how much extra you’re paying to do so.

 For example, Cash App charges a 3% transaction fee to use a credit card.
 That means on a $100 payment to a friend, you’ll pay $3 in fees.

-Should you use the app fairly often, those fees can add up: Just $6 in fees every month is $72 a year.
-That’s a decent chunk of change for the courtesy of paying with a credit card — especially since using a debit card is typically free.
+Should you use payment apps linked to credit cards fairly often, those fees can add up: Just $6 in fees every month is $72 a year.
+That’s a decent chunk of change for the courtesy of paying with a credit card — especially since linking your bank account is typically free.

 Can I send money with a credit card?